In This Blog:

 The Cybersecurity Threat Landscape

-Of companies that do have some security capability, 90% report that their skills and headcount are misaligned with what they actually need.
+Of companies that do have some security capability, 90% report that their technical skills and headcount are misaligned with what they actually need.
 The misalignment is widening by 19% per year.
+By the way, that’s around 4.8 million unfilled roles worldwide for the cybersecurity job demand 2026.

 The cybersecurity staffing crisis and talent shortage are facts.
-Unfilled cybersecurity jobs are caused by deliberate decisions in boardrooms and budget meetings to treat cyber resilience as discretionary.
-SMBs who didn’t have large security teams to begin with, those industry-wide decisions made a thin situation that much thinner, almost invisible.
+And “understaffed” isn’t the word here.
+“Unfilled” cybersecurity jobs are caused by deliberate decisions in boardrooms and budget meetings to treat cyber resilience as discretionary.
+Within SMBs that didn’t have large security teams of cyber security professionals to begin with, those industry-wide decisions made a thin situation that much thinner, almost invisible.

 Here’s what that means for you: you’re not simply a victim of market scarcity.
-You’re operating inside a problem that was manufactured by companies making the same call you might be making right now, that cost is more than looming.
+You’re operating inside a problem that was manufactured by companies making the same call you might be making right now, and the cost in vulnerability and data breaches is more than looming.

 Why SMBs?

-How to bridge the cybersecurity skills gap hit SMBs harder than anyone else?
+Why is the cybersecurity skills gap beating down hard on SMBs more than anyone else?

-Because large enterprises have dedicated security teams, incident response protocols, and the budget to fund both.
+Because large enterprises have dedicated, hands-on security teams, incident response protocols, and the budget to fund both.
 Attackers know this, so they go where the defenses are thinner:

 You.